CHN-beta/ovito/doc/manual/advanced_topics/clone_pipeline.rst

 Finally, the `Assign color` modifier gets shared by both pipelines.
 That means the selected particles in both pipelines will always get assigned the same color.

-After the cloning operation has been executed, you will see the newly created pipeline in the :ref:`pipeline editor <usage.modification_pipeline.pipeline_listbox>` of OVITO:

 .. image:: /images/clone_pipeline/cloned_pipeline_editor.png
-  :width: 30%
+  :width: 38%
-  :align: left
+  :align: right

+After the cloning operation has been executed, you will see the newly created pipeline in the :ref:`pipeline editor <usage.modification_pipeline.pipeline_listbox>`.

-The horizontal line labeled :guilabel:`Pipeline branch` indicates that the part below the line is shared by the current pipeline with other pipelines in the same scene.
-Inserting, removing, or changing modifiers below this line is thus going to affect also these other pipelines.
+The horizontal line labeled :guilabel:`Pipeline branch` indicates that the part below is shared by the current pipeline and other pipelines in the same scene.
+Inserting, removing, or changing modifiers below this line is thus going to affect these other pipelines as well.

-Some of the list entries in the pipeline editor are rendered using an italic font.
-OVITO uses italic font to indicate that an object is shared between two or more pipelines.
-The `Assign color` modifier, for example, was cloned using mode `Share`.
-Thus, it is part of both the original pipeline and the cloned pipeline.
+Some of the items in the pipeline editor are rendered in italic font.
+With that, OVITO indicates that two or more pipelines share this entry.
+The `Assign color` modifier, for instance, was cloned using mode `Share`.
+It is now part of the original pipeline *and* the cloned pipeline simultaneously.
-Changing the color parameter of the `Assign color` modifier will thus trigger a recomputation of both pipelines in which the modifier is used.
+Changing a parameter of this modifier would trigger a recomputation of both pipelines.

-You might realize later on that sharing the `Assign color` modifier was not a good idea.
+Let's say you later realize that sharing the `Assign color` modifier was not the right idea.
-For instance, you may decide to assign a different color to the selected particles in the cloned pipeline but keep the color in the original pipeline.
-To do this, OVITO provides the function :guilabel:`Replace with independent copy`, which is marked with a red circle in the screenshot above.
-It allows you to replace the shared `Assign color` modifier with an independent copy.
-Subsequently, changing the parameters of the modifier will no longer affect the other pipeline.
+For instance, you may decide to assign different colors to the particles in the two pipelines.
+For "un-sharing" the modifier, OVITO provides the function :guilabel:`Make Independent`, which is accessible via the item's context menu shown in the screenshot.
+This function replaces the shared `Assign color` modifier with an independent copy in the current pipeline.
+Subsequently, changing the modifier's parameters will no longer implicitly affect other pipelines.
+You now get the possibility to use different parameter values in different pipelines.

-Notice that the :ref:`visual elements <visual_elements>` are also displayed with an italic font in the pipeline editor.
+Notice that the :ref:`visual elements <visual_elements>` in the pipeline editor are also displayed using italic font.
-This is because these visual elements are produced by the data source of the pipeline, which is located in the upstream section of the pipeline that is shared by multiple pipelines.
-Again, because these visual elements are shared objects, changing their parameters or turning their display on or off will affect the rendering of both datasets produced by the two pipelines.
+That's because these visual elements are produced by the file data source in the upstream pipeline, i.e. in the branch common to both pipelines.
+While the underlying simulation data gets implicitly duplicated at pipeline branches (to enable different computational outputs of the two pipelines), the visual elements do not.
+A single set of visual elements remains responsible for rendering the outputs of the two pipelines.

-In this case, you can also use the function :guilabel:`Replace with independent copy` to duplicate the visual elements if needed and control the visual appearance of particles and bonds individually for the original and the cloned pipeline.
+Because these visual elements are shared objects, changing their parameters or turning them on or off affects the rendering of both datasets produced by the two pipelines.
+If this is not what you want, you can use the function :guilabel:`Make Independent` again to duplicate the visual elements, which will allow you to control the visual appearance of particles and bonds for the original and the cloned pipeline individually.